march1993/libswh/README.md

 * Easy to modify

 The structure of the codes should be clear and easy to understand.
-For example, the allocation of `math/matrix.h` depends on `malloc` function families, but it is easy to modify it into static declared variables with investigating `matrix_create` and `matrix_destroy` functions only.
+For example, the allocation of `matrix_t` depends on `malloc` function families, but it is easy to modify it into static declared variables by investigating `matrix_create` and `matrix_destroy` functions only, or by using provided macro `MATRIX_CREATE_STATIC`.

 * Easy to accelerate